WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .language-bash}

-A one simple example shows its usage:
+One simple example shows its usage:

 ~~~
 #!/bin/bash